dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1410: Children are unique individuals deserving consideration.
+### T1410: Children have their own thoughts and experiences.

 |Support|
 |---|